Modifications, hints, tips and technical information for the

 it with a 12 volt (or any voltage between 10 and 15 volts) supply that can

 supply 1200mA / 1.2A.
-The new charger will indicate blue for charging and green
+The new charger will indicate red for charging and blue

 for battery full.
 Enjoy your non-QRM quick charger.